iamfadhlu/audits/README.md

 ## About fromeo_016

 I'm an independent Web3 Security Researcher competing on Cantina, Sherlock, C4, and Codehawks.
-Skilled in Rust, Go, Move, Solidity.
+Skilled in Rust, Go, Move, Solidity, C/C++.
 I specialize in breaking blackchain protocols.

 To get your code secured, reach out on X [@fromeo_016](https://x.com/fromeo_016).